Brooke Henderson shows no fear as she closes out win at Lotte Championship

 “No. 1 doesn’t motivate any anymore,” Park said around this time last year.
 “Being a money winner, Player of the Year, everything really doesn’t motivate me as much as it did before.”

 And yet here she is on the brink of becoming to No. 1 in the world for a fourth time, without really even endeavoring to get back there.
+Gwk

 Comments